jarekankowski/kotlin-dojo/1_convert_cell/README.md

 The challenge of this task is to convert the enum class Cell from Java to Kotlin.

-The keystroke on IntelliJ to convert the codebase is:
+The shortcut on IntelliJ to convert the codebase is:
 - on Mac: Cmd + Alt + Shift + K
 - on Win: Ctrl + Alt + Shift + K